 Monterey Pop celebrates 50th with Eric Burdon, Norah Jones

-The Monterey International Pop Festival turned 50 on Friday and celebrated its anniversary by kicking off another three-day concert that's bringing back a few acts from a half century ago.
-Back in 1967, the Monterey festival was the centerpiece of the "Summer of Love."
+A pair of women walk with flowers in their hair during the Monterey International Pop Festival Friday, June 16, 2017, in Monterey, Calif.
+The festival turned 50 on Friday and celebrated its anniversary by kicking off another three-day concert that's bringing back a few acts from half a century ago.

 Add your comments below